-The Measured BrAC field on the report gives he breath alcohol concentration in g/210L with which the subject is to be charged and contains several important pieces of information.
+The Measured BrAC field on the report gives the breath alcohol concentration in g/210L with which the subject is to be charged and contains several important pieces of information.

 - 1. The first number found in the Measured BrAC field is the lower of the two subject sample results obtained during test sequence.
 O.C.G.A.
 40-6-392 states that two sequential breath samples will be requested from a subject for testing and the lower of the two results shall be determinative for accusation and indictment purposes.
 Thus, where two consecutive subject sample results exist, the Measured BrAC shows the lower of the two results.
 If there are not two breath sample results available, the Measured BrAC field will remain blank.
 In addition, O.C.G.A.
 40-6-392 states that in order for those results to be admissible they shall not differ from each other by more than 0.020.
-If the results do not meet this standard of agreement or any other warning message is produced, the measured BrAC field will remain blank. - 2.
+If the results do not meet this standard of agreement or any other warning message is produced, the measured BrAC field will remain blank.
+In most cases if the measured BrAC field is blank, the operator does not have an admissible test result. - 2.
 The operator should also note that the Measured BrAC gives the alcohol concentration in g/210L.
 This is because O.C.G.A.
 40-1-1 defines alcohol concentration as grams of alcohol per 100 milliliters of blood or grams of alcohol per 210 liters of breath.
 Though an operator will never obtain 210L of breath from a subject during a single exhalation, if the Measured BrAC value in g/210L exceeds the "per se" alcohol concentration specified in O.C.G.A.
 40-6-391, they are by definition in violation of the DUI statute.
-This emphasizes the fact the Intoxilyzer 9000 as used in Georgia measures breath, not blood alcohol levels. - 3.
+Thus it should be emphasized that the Intoxilyzer 9000 is used to measure breath, not blood alcohol levels. - 3.
 The second number reported in the Measured BrAC field is the estimated measurement uncertainty for the test result.
 It is reported as a +/- value and is calculated as +/-5% of the subject's Measured BrAC or +/-0.005 whichever is greater.
 The estimated measurement uncertainty is always truncated to three digits.
 (For example: 5% of 0.167 is 0.00835, and thus the expressed measurement uncertainty is given as +/- 0.008.)